 If you are living in Austria and receiving a pension, then you have access to public health insurance.
 Additionally, if you are a non-working spouse, you would be included in their health insurance enrollment.
 The same applies if you are dependent on someone working in Austria.
-You can find more information about this in our Guide to pensions in Austria and Guide to retiring in Austria.
+You can find more information about this in our guides to pensions in Austria and retiring in Austria.

 Short-term visitors and tourists

 Tourists and visitors to Austria must have health or travel insurance that covers them for their entire visit.
 While some countries require this documentation to even get a visa, others do not.
 Keep in mind, however, that without insurance you may be stuck paying the full medical bill.

 What does public health insurance in Austria cover?

 In Austria, public health insurance will cover all medical costs related to check-ups and treatments.
 If you go to a doctor who doesn’t accept federal health insurance, however, you may have to pay up-front.
 Usually, though, you can get up to 80% of the cost reimbursed later.
 For more information, check out our guide on doctors in Austria.